( Disponible en anglais seulement )

-Ted’s practice started as a general litigation practice which evolved primarily into insurance defence and plaintiff’s personal injury work.
+Ted Madison’s practice started with general litigation and evolved primarily into insurance defence and plaintiff’s personal injury work.

-Ted has also been an agent for the Attorney General of Canada for 24 years conducting prosecutions under the Narcotic Control Act, now the Controlled Drugs and Substances Act, the Income Tax Act, the Excise Act, the Excise Tax Act and the only prosecution in Canada under the Seeds Act.
+Ted has also been an agent for the Attorney General of Canada for 26 years, conducting prosecutions under the Narcotic Control Act (now the Controlled Drugs and Substances Act), the Income Tax Act, and the Excise Act.
+He was involved in the only prosecution in Canada under the Seeds Act.

-Ted has been an instructor at the Bar Admissions Course from 1989-2005, and is currently on both the Personal Rights and Property Rights panels for the Office of the Children’s Lawyer.
-He is also an Alternate Chair of the Ontario Review Board of which he has been a member since 2007.
+Ted was an instructor at the Bar Admissions Course from 1989-2005, and is currently on both the Personal Rights and Property Rights panels for the Office of the Children’s Lawyer.
+He is also an Alternate Chair of the Ontario Review Board, of which he has been a member since 2007.
 In addition, Ted has been appointed a Dispute Resolution Officer for the Ontario Superior Court of Justice (Family Court) in London, Ontario.

 - Rated B.V.
-Distinguished for twenty five years by Martindale & Hubbell.
-"Very High Peer Review Rating in Legal Ability and Ethical Standards"
+Distinguished for 25 years by Martindale & Hubbell.
+“Very High Peer Review Rating in Legal Ability and Ethical Standards”

 - Chair, The Salvation Army Correctional and Justice Services Community Council

 - Alternate Chair, Ontario Review Board